By: Marilyn L. Davis

 “Awards and recognition are not the purpose of life and not the goal of an activist.
 The heart of an activist usually donates the money or uses the accolades as a foot in the door for more activism and awareness.
 A plaque on the wall won’t change the world; it only shows your devotion.” ― Shannon L. Alder

 There was conflicting advice from friends and professionals about displaying the awards.
-Some people said, put them on the front page so everyone can see them and know what you’ve accomplished.
+Most people said put them on the front page so everyone can see them and know what you’ve accomplished.
 Others said, who cares?

-I think the truth lies somewhere in the middle, so I’ve created this page if someone wants to see them.
+I think the truth lies somewhere in the middle, so I’ll add them if someone’s interested.

 Awards Authenticate the Information